 Some patients have taken up to 1500mg without experiencing negative effects.
 Possible side effects include changes in appetite, dry mouth, light headedness and fatigue.

 An important detail with using CBD is patience and consistency.

 Since it affects the body, cannabidiol works with mechanisms that take time to process and change behaviors.
 The effects can be subtle, but slow and steady wins the race.
 Be patient and pay attention to your body over time.
 Then, you will certainly start to see the health benefits of CBD affecting you.

-The conclusion is: CBD, or cannabidiol, has been shown to have powerful anti-inflammatory properties that can heal many illnesses and provide great health benefits.
+The conclusion: CBD, or cannabidiol, has been shown to have powerful anti-inflammatory properties that can provide relief from illnesses and great health benefits.

 Inflammation is the root cause of many health problems, and cannabidiol is an anti-inflammatory superstar.
 Because of its recent entrance into the world of legality, studies are still being conducted.
-But the results are definitely promising, and have steady correlations with CBD and its health benefits.
+But the results are definitely promising, and have steady correlations with CBD and many user’s claimed health benefits.